 Otherwise, you could end up with someone who lacks the experience you need.
 Keep reading to discover the questions you should ask before searching for a “personal injury lawyer near me.”

 1. What’s Your Experience With My Type of Case?

 Don’t assume the first attorney you speak with has the experience you need.
-Even if they call themselves an injury claim lawyer, you want to make sure they’ve worked on a case similar to yours.
+Even if they call themselves an injury claim lawyer, you want to make sure to call Injury Lawyers Direct and that they’ve worked on a case similar to yours.
 After all, you can break the title “personal injury lawyer” into numerous subcategories.

 First, gauge their know-how by asking about their experience.
 What were the results for the cases they worked on?